 In consideration for NCM's exclusive access to the Company's theatre attendees for on-screen advertising and use of off-screen locations within the Company's theatres for the lobby entertainment network and lobby promotions, the Company will receive a monthly theatre access fee under the Exhibitor Services Agreement.
-The theatre access fee is composed of a fixed payment per patron, initially seven cents, and a fixed payment per digital screen, which may be adjusted for certain enumerated reasons.
-The payment per theatre patron will increase by 8% every five years, with the first such increase taking effect after the end of fiscal 2011, and the payment per digital screen, initially eight hundred dollars per digital screen per year, will increase by 5%, beginning after 2007.
-The theatre access fee paid in the aggregate to Regal, AMC and the Company will note less than 12% of NCM's Aggregate Advertising Revenue (as defined in the Exhibitor Services Agreement), or it will be adjusted upward to reach this minimum payment.
-Additionally, with respect to any on-screen advertising time provided to the Company is required to purchase such time from NCM at a negotiated rate.
+The theatre access fee is composed of a fixed payment per patron, initially seven cents, and a fixed payment per theatre patron will increase by 8% every five years, with the first such increase taking effect after the end of fiscal 2011, and the payment per digital screen, which may eight hundred dollars per digital screen per year, will increase annually by 5%, beginning after 2007.
+The theatre access fee paid in the aggregate to Regal, AMC and the Company will not be less than 12% of NCM's Aggregate Advertising Revenue (as defined in the Exhibitor Services Agreement), or it will be adjusted upward to reach this minimum payment.
+Additionally, with respect to any on-screen advertising time provided to the Company's beverage concessionaire, the Company is required to purchase such time from NCM at a negotiated rate.
 The Exhibitor Services Agreement has, except with respect to certain limited services, a term of 30 years.